FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/deep-dive-on-messaris-q1-filecoin-ecosystem-report.md

 ![](https://lh7-us.googleusercontent.com/CJVlb9gBAqSM_CFOhmHyBCbGETO_QECsJBtEPnlnge3RwwPHQFMl5dR6E7QVFpZTR-9wN_tUGjRi_aKfdTTs9H9rQdsdckX-w4_YFnr0OrMhkyci54j3ijw85LJbcH_CQSSwOE1-9LKG5pCMSP64KKY)

-Q1 Highlight: Destor and Seal Storage [announced](https://destor.com/resources/news/seal-storage-filecoin-destor-ai-data-integrity-project) an AI data integrity improvement research project with Cyber SMART, an industry-university cooperative funded by the U.S. National Science Foundation and other industry members.
+Q1 Highlight: [DeStor](/ecosystem-explorer/destor) and [Seal Storage](/ecosystem-explorer/seal-storage) [announced](https://destor.com/resources/news/seal-storage-filecoin-destor-ai-data-integrity-project) an AI data integrity improvement research project with Cyber SMART, an industry-university cooperative funded by the U.S. National Science Foundation and other industry members.
 The project will explore how immutable and auditable record-of-data technology can ensure trustworthiness in generative AI/ML applications.

-📘 **Large data sets stored on Filecoin increased in Q1.**
+## Large data sets stored on Filecoin increased in Q1

 As of Q1 2024, 2,007 clients have onboarded datasets on Filecoin, with 508 large dataset clients (i.e., storing datasets that exceed 1,000 TiB in size), a 9% jump from 465 in Q4 2023.